1268/media/paramount/readme.md

 com.cbs.app
 ~~~

-Create device with Android API 23 or higher.
+Create device with Android API 23.
 Install user certificate.
 After the
 commercial you might get an error, try again.

 ## How to get aid?